matejmeglic/ultimate-raspistill-timelapse/README.md

 # Ultimate Raspistill timelapse
-## Raspberry Pi Camera that automated timelapse that works
+## Fully automated Raspberry Pi Camera datetime automated timelapse that works
 - v0.1 - 20200505 stable version. bugs can be found, but after rudimentary testing (2d), main workflow works as expected on RPI4.
 Everyone is encouraged to do PR and contribute.